Need some inspiration for your trip? Take a look at some of the itineraries below!

 ITINERARIES

-If you are visiting on a Thursday or Saturday – visit the weekly market, hosted under and around the newly renovated 17th century Market House, to browse a range of traders selling everything from artisan goods, fresh produce, handmade crafts, and delicious street food.
-It’s a perfect opportunity for residents and visitors alike to support local businesses and enjoy the unique charm the town has to offer.
+Morning – If you are visiting on a Thursday or Saturday – visit the town’s market to browse a range of traders selling everything from artisan goods, fresh produce, handmade crafts, and delicious street food.
+The markets are held from 9am to 3pm at the recently restored 17th century Market House.
+It’s a perfect opportunity for residents and visitors alike to support independent businesses and enjoy the unique charm the town has to offer.

 Once you are loaded up on treats, head up to the 1st floor of the Market House to browse Made in Ross, the local art collective and gallery open from 10am to 4pm every day!

-Explore the town’s history by following the Heritage Trail, a 2-mile walk beginning at the Market House that takes you to 20 sites historical and architectural interest, identified and marked with blue plaques erected in the 1985-96 Mayor’s Project.
-Leaflets of the trail can be picked up from tourist information points or accessed on the free Ross Trails app here.
+Afternoon – Explore the town’s history by following the Heritage Trail, a 2-mile walk beginning at the Market House that takes you to 20 sites of historical and architectural interest, marked with blue plaques erected in the 1985-86 Mayor’s Project.
+You can follow the route on the FREE Ross-on-Wye Trails app or grab a leaflet from the 1st floor of the Market House.

-Rest your feet and enjoy an evening meal near the riverside at the Hope and Anchor or The Riverside Inn.
-Both are dog friendly and offer a variety of classic pub meals to small plates.
+Evening – Rest your feet and enjoy an evening meal near the riverside at The Hope and Anchor or The Riverside Inn.
+Both are dog friendly and offer a variety of options, from classics to small plates, in their seasonal menus.

 HIKE